nvtrinh2001/nvtrinh2001/README.md

 - 🌱 I’m currently learning to improve my programming skills in **Ethereum & Cosmos ecosystem**

-- 💬 Some tools, languages that I am currently using **solidity, rust, go, nodejs, CosmWasm**
+- 💬 Some tools, languages that I am currently using **solidity, rust, go, nodejs, cosmwasm, and tendermint**

-- 🤝 I’m looking for help with **how to become a better blockchain developer**
+- 🤝 I’m looking for people having the same interests.

 - 👨‍💻 All of my projects are available at [here](https://github.com/nvtrinh2001)